rsms/tspkg/README.md

                         provided, <pkgname> is inferred from <srcpath>.
   -O                    Produce optimized output.
 See -help for details.
   -g                    Produce debuggable output.
 See -help for details.
-  -w[atch]              Watch input files and recompile as they change.
+  -i[ncr], -w[atch]     Incremental compilation (watches source for changes).
   -compress=<bool>      Explicitly enable or disable compression of generated
                         code.
 Defaults to "true" if -O is provided, otherwise defaults to "false".
-  -ts-disable           Ignore and do not attempt to interpret the project as
+  -ts-disable           Do not attempt to interpret the package as a
-                        a TypeScript project.
+                        TypeScript project.
-  -ts-options=<json>    Apply <json> to TypeScript "compilerOptions" object.
+  -ts-options=<json>    Apply <json> to TypeScript "compilerOptions" object on
+                        top of options from tsconfig file.
   -map-root=<dir>       Source map "sourceRoot" value.
 Inferred from <srcpath>
                         and <outfile> by default.
   -no-maps              Do not read nor write any source maps.
+  -no-incr-cache        Disable caching for incremental builds.
   -v[erbose]            Print details to stdout.
   -debug                Print lots of details to stdout.
 Implies -v.
   -dry                  Just print the configuration and exit.